dibaliqaja/erp-nuxt/phpdocker/README.md

 ## Services exposed outside your environment ##

-You can access your application via **`localhost`**, if you're running the containers directly, or through **``** when run on a vm. nginx and mailhog both respond to any hostname, in case you want to add your own hostname on your `/etc/hosts`
+You can access your application via **`localhost`**.
+Mailhog and nginx both respond to any hostname, in case you want to add your own hostname on your `/etc/hosts`

 Service|Address outside containers
 ------|---------|-----------